 Even if you aren’t at the office and may not have co-workers to hang out with at the coffee machine or water cooler, make sure to take frequent breaks that don’t require screen time.
 Perhaps take a walk or reward yourself with a short nap.
 These breaks not only give your eyes a rest, but can rest your mind for a few minutes so you can work more efficiently.

 Consider adopting the 20/20/20 habit.
 For every 20 minutes you spend in front of a screen, take a 20-second break and look at something 20 feet away.
 This will prevent you from overstraining your eyes and will encourage you to blink more, providing your eyes with much-needed hydration.

 Bright screens can place a significant burden on your eyes.
 Simply adjusting your screen’s brightness can help rest your eyes.

 If you spend prolonged periods in front of the screen, it’s important to schedule an eye exam with your eye doctor to discuss whether you would benefit from lubricating eye drops or a pair of computer glasses.
 These computer glasses (or blue light glasses) allow your eyes to relax and make you feel as if you’re focusing on faraway objects.
 They also reduce glare and filter out blue light.

-Whether you’re suffering from any of the symptoms related to digital eye strain or simply want to prevent it, we invite you to book an appointment with Opticare Vision Center in Cherry Grove.
+Whether you’re suffering from any of the symptoms related to digital eye strain or simply want to prevent it, come visit one of our Opticare locations, or give us a call.
 With the right eye care and work habits, you should be able to successfully and quickly reduce and prevent eye strain.

 Q&A With Our Optometrist